hasura/graphql-engine/community/boilerplates/jwt-authentication-server/README.md

 #### Docker instructions

-To understand fully how to use JWT for authentication there is a docker-compose file in the project root that will start a JWT authentication server and the Hasura GraphQL engine.
+To understand fully how to use JWT for authentication there is a docker-compose file in the project root that will start a JWT authentication server, an authentication database, and authentication GraphQL engine and an a GraphQL engine protected by JWT authentication.

 From the project root configure and start the docker containers